Financial Aid & Scholarship Services

 - Be enrolled or accepted for enrollment as a regular student working toward a degree or certificate in an eligible program.

-- Be in good academic standing and meeting satisfactory academic progress (SAP).
+- Must be meeting satisfactory academic progress (SAP).

 - Sign a statement on the FAFSA certifying that you will use Federal student aid only for educational purposes.